 Defaulted Securities Risk.
 Defaulted bonds are subject to greater risk of loss of income and principal than higher rated securities and are considered speculative.
 In the event of a default, a Fund may incur additional expenses to seek recovery.
 The repayment of defaulted bonds is subject to significant uncertainties, and, in some cases, there may be no recovery of repayment.
 Further, defaulted bonds might be repaid only after lengthy workout or bankruptcy proceedings, during which the issuer might not make any interest or other payments.
-Workout or bankruptcy proceedings typically result in only partial recovery of cash payments or an exchange of the defaulted bond for other securities following a workout or bankruptcy proceeding typically entail a higher degree of risk than investments in securities that have not recently undergone a reorganization or restructuring.
+Workout or bankruptcy proceedings typically result in only partial recovery of cash payments or an exchange of the defaulted bond for other securities of the issuer or its affiliates.
+Often, the securities received are illiquid or speculative.
+Investments in securities following a workout or bankruptcy proceeding typically entail a higher degree of risk than investments in securities that have not recently undergone a reorganization or restructuring.
 Moreover, these securities can be subject to heavy selling or downward pricing pressure after the completion of a workout or bankruptcy proceeding.
 If a Fund's evaluation of the anticipated outcome of an investment should prove inaccurate, a Fund could experience a loss.
 Such securities obtained in exchange may include, but are not limited to, equity securities, warrants, rights, participation interests in sales of assets, and contingent interest obligations.